TABLE OF CONTENTS

 Gerdes attempts to generate a genuine issue of material fact based on the period he asserts was approximately a year during which Armour did nothing to clarify his restrictions.
 However, the record detailed above demonstrates that there was no period greater than approximately six months during which Armour did not request information on Gerdes’s work restrictions or *1406 medical condition.
 Furthermore, information concerning Gerdes’s medical condition and the nature of appropriate work restrictions was uniquely available to Gerdes.
 As the Seventh Circuit Court of Appeals observed in Beck,

-Where the missing information is of the type that can only be provided by one of the parties, failure to provide the information may be the cause of the breakdown and the party withholding the information may be found to have obstructed the process.
+Where the missing information is of the type that can only be provided by one of the parties, failure to provide the information may be the cause of the breakdown and the .party withholding the information may be found to have obstructed the process.

-The court therefore concludes that summary judgment in Armour's favor is also appropriate on the ground that, on the undisputed record, Gerdes was responsible for the breakdown of the interactive process to determine reasonable accommodation, Beck, 75 F.3d at 1136-37 (responsibility for the breakdown of the interactive process can be amenable to summary determination), even if Armour perceived Gerdes to be disabled.[10]
+The court therefore concludes that summary judgment in Armour’s favor is also appropriate on the ground that, on the undisputed record, Gerdes was responsible for the breakdown of the interactive process to determine reasonable accommodation,

 V. CONCLUSION

-The court concludes that Armour's motion for summary judgment should be granted.
+The court concludes that Armour’s motion for summary judgment should be granted.
 First, Gerdes concedes that he is not disabled and the court finds that he has failed to generate a genuine issue of material fact that Armour regarded him as disabled.
-The restrictions on Gerdes's ability to work that Armour perceived were peculiar to the working environment of the plant, not to a wide range of jobs.
-However, the principal reasons summary judgment is appropriate in this case is that Armour's perceptions of Gerdes's limitations were not based on "speculation," "stereotype," or "myth," but upon a doctor's written restriction of Gerdes's physical abilities.
+The restrictions on Gerdes’s ability to work that Armour perceived were peculiar to the working environment of the plant, not to a wide range of jobs.
+However, the principal reasons summary judgment is appropriate in this ease is that Armour’s perceptions of Gerdes’s limitations were not based on “speculation,” “stereotype,” or “myth,” but upon a doctor’s written restriction of Gerdes’s physical abilities.
 Thus, the evil the perceived disability provision of the ADA was intended to prohibit is not present here.

 *1407 Next, Gerdes has failed to generate a genuine issue of material fact that, even if Armour perceived him to be disabled, he was qualified for the position of maintenance supervisor at the plant.
 Although no party contests Gerdes’s qualification for the position by education, training, or experience, Gerdes could not perform the essential functions of his job with or without reasonable accommodation owing to his work restrictions.
 The court rejects Gerdes’s assertion of a genuine issue of material fact as to the adequacy of use of two-way radios to supervise maintenance in hazardous environments, because that assertion is contrary to Gerdes’s own deposition testimony, and Gerdes has not provided any explanation of the conflict between this assertion and his prior deposition testimony.